CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial02.rst

    :align: center
 .

-8. Navigate to *C:/Hydrodesktop/Installer/HydroModeler_example_configurations/example_configuration_04/models* and add both models (TopModel-Hargreaves),and add the DbReader and DbWriter components from *C:/Hydrodesktop/Installer/HydroModeler_example_configurations/example_configuration_04/Data/cuahsi-his*.
+8. Navigate to *C:/Hydrodesktop/Installer/HydroModeler_example_configurations/example_configuration_04/models* and add both models (TopModel and Hargreaves),and add the DbReader and DbWriter components from *C:/Hydrodesktop/Installer/HydroModeler_example_configurations/example_configuration_04/Data/cuahsi-his*.
 Now all the models should be added to the HydroModeler workspace.
-Right click in the HydroModeler workspace and select Add Trigger.
-A Trigger starts the simulation by invoking the action GetValues on the model at a specified time.
+Right-click in the HydroModeler workspace and select Add Trigger.
+A Trigger starts the simulation by invoking the component communication for each time step.

 .. figure:: ./images/Tutorial02/Component.png
    :align: center
 .

-9. From the top bar choose table and press change button to define the path for the SQlite database file, navigate to *C:/Hydrodesktop/Installer/HydroModeler_example_configurations/example_configuration_04/Data/cuahsi-his* and select weather Data repository.
+9. From the top bar choose table and the press change button to define the path for the SQlite database file.
+Navigate to *C:/Hydrodesktop/Installer/HydroModeler_example_configurations/example_configuration_04/Data/cuahsi-his* and select the data repository.

 .. figure:: ./images/Tutorial02/tables.png
    :align: center
 .

 10. Return back to the HydroModeler tab.
-Right click in the HydroModeler workspace and select Add Connection.
-Next, click on the DbReader to assign it as the source component and then click on the Hargreaves to assign as a target component.
+Right-click in the HydroModeler workspace and select Add Connection.
+Next, click on the DbReader to assign it as the source component and then click on the Hargreaves to assign it as the target component.

 11. Click on the arrow mark to open a connection properties window.
-Define the output exchange item that will be supplied as an input exchange item.
-Click the (+) mark for Temperature  of the Dbreader Output Exchange Items to show the three exchanging Temperature items,  check Coweeta max Temperature box and Hargreaves PET Max Temp box, and then press apply to activate the link.
-Repeat for all links.
+Click the (+) mark for Temperature  of the Dbreader Output Exchange Items to show the three exchange items.
+Check Coweeta max Temperature box and Hargreaves PET Max Temp box, and then press apply to activate the link.
+Repeat to link the Min Temp exchange items as well.

 .. figure:: ./images/Tutorial02/Dbconnection.png
    :align: center
 .

-12. Connect the Dbreader to the TopModel to supply the TopModel with the precipitation data of Coweeta watershed.
-Choose Dbreader as a source and TopModel as a target component.
+12. Connect the DbReader to the TopModel component to supply the TopModel with the precipitation data for the Coweeta watershed.
+Choose DbReader as a source and TopModel as a target component.

 .. figure:: ./images/Tutorial02/DbTopmodel.png
    :align: center
 .

-13. Connect the Hargreaves PET as a source component to supply the daily calculated PET  to TopModel component.
+13. Connect the Hargreaves PET as a source component to supply the calculated PET values to the TopModel component.

 .. figure:: ./images/Tutorial02/hargreaves-TopModel.png
    :align: center
 .

-14. Link the TopModel Component as a source to the Db Writer to store the output data (daily runoff hydrograph).
+14. Link the TopModel Component as a source to the DbWriter to store the output data (streamflow).

 .. figure:: ./images/Tutorial02/DbWriter-TopModel.png
    :align: center